Medical Negligence Claims Guide

 What is medical negligence?

 Medical negligence (also known as medical malpractice) occurs when a medical professional’s behaviour doesn’t meet the appropriate standard of care, and the patient suffers injury or loss.
 There must be a duty in the circumstance for the medical professional to take care of the patient, known as “duty of care”.
-If there’s a breach of this duty, then the patient may be entitled to make a medical negligence compensation claim.
+If there’s a breach of this duty, then the patient may be entitled to make a medical negligence claim.

 Here are some question to consider:

-- Did you suffer injury or loss as a result of the treatment?
+- Did you suffer injury or loss as a result of your medical treatment?

 - Was the treatment below the standard of care and skill that a reasonable professional would have provided in the same circumstances?

 - Would your injury or loss have been avoided if your care had been appropriate?

-If you answer yes to these questions, then it’s possible that medical negligence has occurred.
+If you answer yes to these questions, then it’s possible that you can make a medical negligence claim.

-What is medical malpractice?
+What is medical malpractice in Australia?
 Is it different from medical negligence?

-In Australia, medical negligence and medical malpractice are generally considered to be the same thing.
+Medical negligence and medical malpractice in Australia are generally considered to be the same thing.
 Medical malpractice is a term that’s more widely used in the USA.

 What qualifies as medical negligence in Australia?

 Medical negligence can result from a wide range medical, therapeutic and dental treatments where the failure of an individual or process results in harm to the patient.
-However, it’s important to understand that a poor clinical outcome does not necessarily mean negligence has occurred.
-Many clinical procedures carry inherent risks, and as long as these risks have been adequately explained to the patient, then failure of the procedure doesn’t necessarily constitute negligence.
+However, it’s important to understand that a poor clinical outcome does not necessarily mean you can make a negligence claim.
+Many clinical procedures carry inherent risks, and as long as these risks have been adequately explained to the patient, then failure of the procedure doesn’t necessarily constitute medical negligence.
 What does qualify as medical negligence, however, is a poor clinical outcome that results from a breach of duty of care.

-Medical negligence compensation payments range from tens of thousands of dollars to millions of dollars.
+Medical negligence payouts in Australia range from tens of thousands of dollars to millions of dollars.
 Depending on the severity of your injuries, the total compensation amount can include:

 - Lost income – the amount of income you’ve lost through time off work